levante-framework/levante_translations/README.md

 [Change into the folder with the project:] cd levante_translations

-[For stable behavior, use the dev branch] git checkout main
+[For stable behavior, use the main branch] git checkout main

 [Install all the needed packages:]